Canva Design Systems: How to Set Up and Use Canva Brand Kit

 This gives you options when designing different layouts.

-Organize Your Canva Files with Folders
+Organise Your Canva Files with Folders

 Create a folder structure that makes sense: